Special Interest Groups (SIGs)

 The following publications are examples of relevant reviews or collaboration papers in this area:

 Schut C, Dalgard FJ, Halvorsen JA, Gieler U, Lien L, Tomas Aragones L, Poot F, Jemec GB, Misery L, Kemény L, Sampogna F, van Middendorp H, Balieva F, Linder D, Szepietowski JC, Lvov A, Marron SE, Altunay IK, Finlay AY, Salek S, Kupfer J. Occurrence, Chronicity and Intensity of Itch in a Clinical Consecutive Sample of Patients with Skin Diseases: a Multi-centre Study in 13 European Countries.
-Acta Derm Venereol 2018; Sep 18. doi: 10.2340/00015555-3040
+Acta Derm Venereol 2019;99(2):146-151

 Dalgard FJ, Svensson A, Halvorsen JA, Gieler U, Schut C, Tomas-Aragones L, Lien L, Poot F, Jemec GBE, Misery L, Szabo C, Linder D, Sampogna F, Spillekom-van Koulil S, Balieba F, Szepietowski J, Lvov A, Marron SE, Altunay IK, Finlay AY, Salek SS, Kupfer J. Itch and Mental Health in Dermatological Patients Across Europe: A CrossSectional Study in 13 Countries.
 J Invest Dermatol 2020; 140(3): 568-573